ChorusOne/opus-pool-sdk/book/guide/1-installation.md

 console.log(vault); // '0x95d0db03d59658e1af0d977ecfe142f178930ac5'
 ```

-This function will return a list of default vault addresses, allowing you to fully leverage the capabilities of the Opus SDK in your project.
+This function will return a list of default vault addresses, allowing you to fully leverage the capabilities of the OPUS PoolSDK in your project.

 ### Option 2: Using Custom Vault Addresses

-The Opus Pool SDK supports this flexibility if you prefer to use custom vaults and have specific vault addresses for your project.
+The OPUS Pool SDK supports this flexibility if you prefer to use custom vaults and have specific vault addresses for your project.
 You can configure these addresses as part of your setup, enabling you to work with vaults of your choice.

-# 2. Integrating the wagmi Library
+# Integrating the wagmi Library

 We will use the wagmi and web3modal libraries to connect with Ethereum wallets, allowing users to interact with blockchain applications.
-This is an essential step, particularly because the Opus SDK does not provide wallet connection functionality.
+This is an essential step, particularly because the OPUS Pool SDK does not provide wallet connection functionality.

-Instead, the Opus SDK entirely depends on an existing wallet connection already set up and managed by your application.
+Instead, the SDK entirely depends on an existing wallet connection already set up and managed by your application.
 To get started with this process and obtain detailed instructions on installing and using both libraries, we highly recommend visiting the [wagmi][wagmi] and [web3modal][web3modal] websites.

 ## Configuring wagmi in Your Application

-To integrate wagmi into your project, we'll start by configuring it within your main application component.
-This involves wrapping your application in the `WagmiProvider` component, which is responsible for providing the necessary context for wagmi's functionality.
+To integrate wagmi into your project, we’ll start by configuring it within your main application component.
+This involves wrapping your application in the `WagmiProvider` component, which is responsible for providing the necessary context for wagmi’s functionality.

 **Here’s how you can do this:**